ggraca/belts/README.md

 - Docker?

 We'll continue to add basic functionality to plugins too:

 - Debugger
 - 2D lib
 - Audio
-- OpenGL: lights, mesh loaders, post processing
+- RendererL: lights, mesh loaders, post processing
 - Physics
 - Networking / Sync

 # Contributing

 Contributions are welcome in three forms:

 - Raising issues and PRs in this repository
 - Creating external plugins (which may be added to the default release or as an option during the project creation)
 - Sharing your demos (which we may link to from this repo)

 # License

 Belts is released under the [MIT License](LICENSE.md).